Siripa-Maneein/gardenholic/README.md

 Keeping plants healthy can be a challenge, which is why we're developing a tool to determine when to water them with the use of sensors and weather prediction.

+We gather our weather prediction data from Thai Meteorological Department.
+We

 ## Required libraries and tools
 ```